neuefische/web-exercises/README.md

 created via [`recipes/node-server`](./recipes/node-server)

 A template that contains a Node.js server with Jest support.
-CodeSandbox runs the tests automatically.
-Locally you can run the tests with `npm run test`.

 **📝 Create a new exercise inside this repository**